Controllability and Vector Potential: Necessary and Sufficient Conditions for Controllability

-Thus it follows that (4) is exact, i.e. $P = P_1$, if and only if $A^k/P$ is torsion free. $\square$\\

-Example 2.1: Let $A= \mathbb{C}[\del_1, \del_2, \del_3]$, and $m$ its maximal ideal $(\del_1, \del_2, \del_3)$.
+Example 3.1: Let $A= \mathbb{C}[\del_1, \del_2, \del_3]$, and $m$ its maximal ideal $(\del_1, \del_2, \del_3)$.
 Consider the following sequence

-where $\pi$ is the canonical projection, and $\grad = \div^{\t}$ (Example 1.2).
+where $\pi$ is the canonical projection, and $\grad = \div^{\t}$ (Example 2.3).
 As $A$ is an integral domain, the map $\div^\t $ is an injection.
 The module of relations between the columns of the matrix $\curl$ is a cyclic module generated by the one column of $\grad$, and the module of relations between the columns of $\div$ is generated by the columns of $\curl$.
-Let $C$ and $D$ be the submodules of $A^3$ generated by the rows of $\curl$ and $\div$ respectively.
-As $A^3/C$ and $A^3/D$ are both torsion free, it follows from the above proposition that the above sequence is exact, and hence a resolution of $A/m$.\\
+Let $C_r$ and $D_r$ be the submodules of $A^3$ generated by the rows of $\curl$ and $\div$ respectively.
+As $A^3/C_r$ and $A^3/D_r$ are both torsion free, it follows from the above proposition that the above sequence is exact, and hence a resolution of $A/m$.
+We can now begin the programme to answer question ($\ast$) of Section 1. \begin{theorem}(\cite{ps}) Let $\F \subset \Dr$ be an $A$-submodule, and $P$ a submodule of $A^k$.